Charles Norman Shay

-Charles Norman Shay (born June 27, 1924) is a Penobscot tribal elder, writer, and decorated veteran of both World War II and the Korean War.
-Along with a Bronze Star and Silver Star, Shay was also awarded the Legion d'Honneur, making him the first Native American in Maine with the distinction of French chevalier.
-He was instrumental in the re-publishing of a book by his own grandfather, Joseph Nicolar: The Life and Traditions of the Red Man, originally published in 1893.
-He has recently written an autobiography, Project Omaha Beach: The Life and Military Service of a Penobscot Indian Elder that details his time abroad in the military.
-Shay is also a direct descendant of Jean-Vincent d'Abbadie de Saint-Castin.
+Charles Norman Shay (June 27, 1924 – December 3, 2025) was an American Penobscot tribal elder, writer and decorated veteran of both World War II and the Korean War.
+Along with a Bronze Star and Silver Star, Shay was also awarded the Legion of Honour, making him the first Native American in Maine with the distinction of French chevalier.
+He was instrumental in the re-publishing of an 1893 book by his grandfather, Joseph Nicolar: The Life and Traditions of the Red Man.
+Shay later wrote an autobiography, Project Omaha Beach: The Life and Military Service of a Penobscot Indian Elder, that detailed his time abroad in the military.

+Early life

+Shay was born in Bristol, Connecticut on June 27, 1924.
+He was a direct descendant of French military officer Jean-Vincent d'Abbadie de Saint-Castin.

 World War II

 Shay was drafted into the military in 1943 at the age of 19.
 He was selected for training as a medical technician and learned basic surgery skills.
 Shay joined the Medical Detachment of the First Division's (the "Big Red One") 16th Infantry Regiment and was attached as a platoon medic to Fox Company.
-As a combat medic, Shay treated as many of his wounded comrades as possible – bandaging wounds, applying tourniquets, applying makeshift splints, administering morphine or otherwise trying to make the wounded soldiers as comfortable as possible.
-Shay pulled several struggling soldiers from the rising tide, saving many immobilized wounded from drowning during the first wave of the landing of Omaha Beach on D-Day.
-He was also present helping the fallen at the Battles of Aachen, Huertgen Forest, and the Ardennes (Battle of the Bulge).
+Shay was present during the first wave of the landing of Omaha Beach on D-Day, where he pulled several struggling soldiers from the rising tide and saved many immobilized wounded from drowning.
+He also served at the Battles of Aachen, Huertgen Forest, and the Ardennes (Battle of the Bulge).

 Shay was later attached to a reconnaissance squadron moving into the small farming village of Auel near the Sieg River in Germany.
 The squadron encountered about 20 German soldiers accompanied by a tank with an 88mm weapon, and were forced to surrender.
-The squadron was then marched 50–60 miles, moving only by night, to the POW camp Stalag VI-G. The column of prisoners grew along the way as the German unit accumulated more and more American soldiers.
-Shay was interrogated at the camp and held there until April 12, 1945, when American troops encircled the camp, trapping 350,000 enemy soldiers and liberating the camp.
-Shay was sent home soon after.
+The squadron was then marched 50–60 miles, moving only by night, to the POW camp Stalag VI-G. Shay was held there until April 1945, when American forces captured the camp.

-Post-World War II and Korea
+Post–World War II and Korea

 After making it home safely, Shay was unable to find work, like many other veterans after the war.
 He re-enlisted and was stationed in Vienna, Austria, serving as a medic with a Military Police Battalion.
-While stationed there he met a woman named Lilli [Rosa] Bollarth, and they married on March 21, 1950.
+While stationed there he met Lilli [Rosa] Bollarth, and they married on March 21, 1950.
 When the Korean War broke out later that year, Shay joined the 3rd Division's 7th Infantry Regiment as a medic and was shipped to Japan.
 A few months later, his regiment went into battle in Korea and he served again as a combat medic.
 Shay was promoted to master sergeant and awarded the Bronze Star with two oak leaf clusters.